MarvinWank/vog/docs/configuration.md

 You may alter the configuration, but

-- Your custom config must define all available options, so its best to copy the default conf and change the values you need
 - Your custom config must be namend `vog_config.json`
 - Your custom config must be in the same directoy as you `vendor` directory

-I know this is less than ideal and I am working on it.
+I know this is an annoying restraint I am working on it.

 These are the currently available options: